wwsun/starter-node-react/README.md

     npm run build

-now the `bundle.js` is serving at `http://localhost:300/bundle.js` via your koa server, or you can use hot mode if you don't want to `build` repeatedly to check the code changes:
+then the `bundle.js` is serving at `http://localhost:300/bundle.js` via your koa server, or you can use hot mode if you want to `build` repeatedly to check the code changes:

     npm run dev

-now the `bundle.js` is serving at `http://localhost:8080/assets/bundle.js` via `webpack-dev-server`
+then the `bundle.js` is serving at `http://localhost:8080/assets/bundle.js` via `webpack-dev-server`

-**remember!!! you should modify the path of file `bundle.js` in `home.js` manually!**
+**remember!!! you should modify the path of file `bundle.js` in `home.html` manually!**

 ### Start